Top-down machine learning of coarse-grained protein force-fields: Results

 In this section, we evaluate the G-NNP performance in de-novo structure prediction, where experimental structures are not available.
 With this, we evaluate the capabilities of our learned CG forcefield to not only run dynamics but also fold proteins to their native conformation.
 For this purpose, we predict structures by selecting the most probable macrostate of the simulations used in the previous section.

 To benchmark our model (G-NNP) against other methods, we calculated the average root mean square deviation (RMSD) of the most probable macrostate derived from the simulations.
 The results are presented in Table \ref{tab:comparison}.
 We compared our findings with two web servers employing coarse-grained methods for protein folding, UNRES \cite{unres} and CABS-fold \cite{cabs-fold}, as well as the only other method utilizing differentiable molecular simulations to learn coarse-grained parameters, DMS \cite{greener}.
-For the CABS-fold and DMS methods, the results were obtained from the paper by Greener et al. \cite{greener}, as the CABS-fold server was not operational during our analysis.
-For the UNRES method, models were generated on their web server using the parameters provided in the MREMD structure prediction example from their tutorial.
+For the CABS-fold method, as the server was not operational during our analysis, the results for Chignolin, Trp-cage, BBA, and Villin were obtained from the paper by Greener et al. \cite{greener}, for DMS we run the predictions using the same settings they use in their paper and for the UNRES method, models were generated on their web server using the parameters provided in the MREMD structure prediction example from their tutorial.

 Our general model has produced comparable results to other models that use coarse-graining simulations for predicting folded protein conformations.
 However, CABS-fold and UNRES employ replica exchange algorithms to enhance sampling.
 Additionally, the DMS method used an initial guess of the secondary structure as a starting point for the simulations, which may impact the comparability of the results.
 Nonetheless, we want to emphasize that our neural network model, which was trained from scratch on experimental structures, can achieve results similar to those of more sophisticated, pre-existing, manually crafted methods, or DMS, which are more memory and time-intensive.